jianqih/AKM/README.md

 1. Create parameter structures for the model
 2. Generate transition matrices for different worker types
 3. Compute stationary distributions
-4. Generate and save visualization plots
+4. Generate and save visualization plots as PDF files in the `figures/` directory

 ### Compiling the Documentation